 Menu and Features

-of the cameras are easy to use.
-The histogram in viewfinder, highlights and the auto-horizon level are helpful with every composition and settings of a photograph.
-FujiFilms EVF is big, nearly all my changes I make in the camera settings show in the viewfinder.
-The EVF of these mirrorless cameras will show you a very close final image.
-Well, a DSLR not!
+Undoubtedly, the menu and features of the cameras are easy to use.
+The histogram in the viewfinder, highlights, and the auto-horizon level are helpful with every composition and setting of a photograph.
+FujiFilm’s EVF is big, nearly all the changes I make in the camera settings show in the viewfinder.
+The EVF of these mirrorless cameras will show you a very close final photograph.
+Well, a DSLR cannot!

-You program your EVF to show level, histogram, highlights, exposure compensation, ISO, aperture and shutter settings… etc. Actually, you can set just all up to see in your viewfinder what you need or want.
-Not all you can see in the viewfinder of a DSLR.
-Like showing the level during taking photos.
-Or showing the histogram while pushing the shutter release.
+You program your EVF to show level, histogram, highlights, exposure compensation, ISO, aperture, and shutter settings.
+Indeed, you can set just all up to see in your viewfinder what you need or want.
+Compared to a DSLR, which you cannot see all in the viewfinder.
+Like showing the level while taking photos.
+Or it shows the histogram while pushing the shutter release.
 Why can’t a DSLR do this?
-Simple it has a mirror!
+Simple, it has a mirror!
 Oh well.
 I know Canon and Nikon have the level inbuilt, but you do not see it while taking pictures!
-This is a great add on when hand holding your camera.
+That is an excellent add-on when hand-holding your camera.

-When I switched from Canon to FujiFilm cameras, I was also able to keep using all my landscape photography gear; filters, filter holder… etc. This saved me quite a sum of money by not having to buy any extras, what I have owned already.
+When I switched from Canon to FujiFilm cameras, I was also able to keep using all my landscape photography gear; filters, filter holders.
+That saved me quite a sum of money by not having to buy any extras, what I have owned already.

-One thing what I really dislike is; I cannot download my menu settings to the memory card further to my PC.
-This is something which I would love to have.
-Can I live without?
-Of course, but it would be really nice to have.
-It safes me the time to set up two menus and whatever comes along my way with settings, of course.
+One thing that I dislike is; I cannot download my menu settings to the memory card further to my PC.
+That is something that I would love to have.
+Can I live without it?
+Of course, but it would be nice to have.
+It saves me the time to set up two menus and whatever comes along my way with settings, of course.